brettz9/regextras/README.md

     returns the `exec` result array (with `index` and `input` as well as numeric properties as returned by [RegExp.prototype.exec](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/exec)).

-If the `index-generators.js` file is added and you are only supporting modern browsers, one can use the following generator methods:
+If you are using the Node version (or if, for the browser, you add the `index-generators.js` file and you are only supporting modern browsers), one can use the following generator methods:

 -   ***values(str)*** - Returns an iterator with the array of matches (for each `RegExp.prototype.exec` result)